Consistency of a range of penalised cost approaches for detecting multiple changepoints: General Framework

-where $p_5(x,y)\ra 0$ as $y\ra \infty$ and $x/y\ra \infty$, and the probability is with-respect to the data generating mechanism. \end{condition} Condition \ref{cond.2} indirectly defines $\sigst(\Delta,n)$ as the signal strength of a change from segment parameter $\btheta'_1$ to $\btheta'_2$ with data of length $n$ on either side of the change point, where $\Delta$ is some appropriate measure of distance between the two segment parameters.
+where $\sigst(\Delta,n)$ is a function of signal strength, and we require $p_5(y,z)\ra 0$ as $y\ra \infty$ and $y/z\ra \infty$, and the probability is with-respect to the data generating mechanism. \end{condition} Condition \ref{cond.2} indirectly defines $\sigst(\Delta,n)$ as the signal strength of a change from segment parameter $\btheta_{(1)}$ to $\btheta_{(2)}$ with data of length $n$ on either side of the change point, where $\Delta$ is some appropriate measure of distance between the two segment parameters.
 The idea is that the reduction in cost of not fitting the change will be of the order of this signal strength.
-Again we bound the worst-case probability, but in many cases the probability will be the same for all elements of $\mathcal{B}_{n,\Delta}$.
+Again we bound the worst-case probability, but in many cases the probability will be the same for all segments in the set of $\{\bS_{\Delta,n}(t)\}$.